Azure/Azure-AI-Content-Safety-Private-Preview/Annotation API Private Preview.md

 #### Get your GPT-4 deployment name

 Go to your Azure OpenAI resource and open 'Model deployments'.
-Select 'Manage Deployments', get the deployment name of GPT-4 that you'd like to use for annotation task.
+Select 'Manage Deployments', and get the deployment name of GPT-4 that you'd like to use for annotation task.

 #### Modify content filtering setting to enable 'annotation' mode

 The Adaptive Annotation API needs to leverage the extended language understanding capability of GPT-4 for content annotation task, which may contain harmful content.
-To complete the task and not get the input/output filtered, the content filtering setting in your GPT-4 deployment needs to be updated to 'annotation' mode by unchecking the boxes at each harmful category.
+To complete the task and not get the input/output filtered, the content filtering configuration in your GPT-4 deployment needs to be updated to 'annotation' mode.
+You may need to apply for modifying content filtering by filling [this form](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUMlBQNkZMR0lFRldORTdVQzQ0TEI5Q1ExOSQlQCN0PWcu).
+After the application is approved, you can update the content filtering configuration in your GPT-4 deployment to 'annotation' mode by unchecking the boxes at each harmful category.
 ![Modify content filtering](images/modify-content-filtering.png)

-[**Note**] After completing the above steps, please send following information to contentsafetysupport@microsoft.com:
+[**Note**] After completing the above steps, please send the following information to contentsafetysupport@microsoft.com:
 - Subscription ID
 - Azure AI Content Safety resource ID
 - Azure OpenAI resource endpoint